Resume for A Teenager

 When you make your resume, you need to make sure to include the following information:

-full name,first and last name.
+full name,first, middle initial if exists and last name.
 Do not use nickname or your child name.
 Your gender; female or male.
 Your date of birth.

 - Your address, city, state and zip code.

-- Your phone number, cell phone or email address (make sure your resume is sent to real employers when giving this information)
+- Your phone number, cell phone or email address (make sure your email address is appropriate)

-- Your education background (that is your school name, school level and school period in year)
+- Your education background (your school name, school level and school period in year)

-- Your working experience (voluntary work, or any other job experience)
+- Your working experience (voluntary work, or any other job experiences)

-- Your skills and languages (experienced in child caring, Spanish – Intermediate Level)
+- Your skills and languages (e.g. experienced in child caring, Spanish – Intermediate Level)

-- Your coursework or certification (driving license, scuba certifications, CPR/AED, First Aid and Oxygen Supplement)
+- Your coursework or certification (driver’s license, scuba certifications, CPR/AED, First Aid and Oxygen Supplement)

-Not necessary No, except if you apply for fashion related jobs.
+Your photo, except if you apply for acting or modelling jobs.